-(3) For 2023, includes the obligations coming due on a contractual basis and bonds repurchased and early redeemed through February 28t 2023.
+(3) For 2023, includes the obligations coming due on a contractual basis and bonds repurchased and early redeemed.

 (4) Includes bonds issued domestically and in international markets.

 (5) Captures other financial sources of cash inflows for the Treasury, as well as financing operations that do not impact gross debt statistics Source: Ministry of Economy and Finance of Uruguay.